graphql-nexus/nexus/docs/type-generation.md

 Scalars can also have backing types, representing the value they are parsed into.

 Sometimes GraphQL types are passthrough, and don't have a dedicated type backing them.
 One such case would be in the `Edge` of a Relay style pagination.
-In this case, GraphQLiteral will generate a type-definition which makes assumptions of the necessary value to fulfill the contract.
+In this case, GraphQL Nexus will generate a type-definition which makes assumptions of the necessary value to fulfill the contract.
 If this is incorrect, you can always provide a concrete type for the object.

 > In the case of custom [default resolve functions](../api-reference), we will lose type safety if the
 > backing type is not defined.
 For this reason, defining a backing type is required